 - This contract may include grant funding for programs or portions thereof that involve some services and activities that have not been converted to a fee-for-service basis.
 Programs paid as a capacity grant may be converted to fee for service during this fiscal year.

-- The Provider's obligation in receiving capacity grant funds is to expend the funding for allowable expenses required to meet the program's objectives and to report to the Department on appropriate deliverables.
+- The Provider's obligation in receiving capacity grant funds is to expend the funding for allowable expenses required to meet the program's objectives or reconcile with services based on Exhibits in the contract and to report to the Department on appropriate deliverables.
 As it meets the program objectives, a Provider may determine that some program activities supported by these grant funds are billable services.
 However, when a Provider bills for an activity under a capacity grant program, the Provider is not to report the activity or the expenses as part of the grant funded deliverable, as this would result in counting the activity more than once in meeting the Provider's obligation.

 - Because the Department must track capacity grant awards through its accounting system, please see the Community Services Agreement, Exhibits A-C for funding amounts.
 In the reconciliation of allowable expenses, the Department expects the provider to demonstrate allowable expenses for the total of these lines for each program, not portions of the award that may be associated with specific accounting service codes or Provider service sites.

 - The programs that comprise capacity grants vary among Providers, and not all Providers are currently funded for each of these programs.
 Funded capacity grant programs include:

 - Mental Health Juvenile Justice (Cost Center 121)